 Monk. – I will instruct you concerning this rather by examples than by teaching.

-Source: Caesarius of Heisterbach, The Dialogue on Miracles, translated by H. von E. Scott and C. C. Swinton Bland (London: Routledge, 1929), Book I, Part V, Chapter VII.
+Source: Caesarius of Heisterbach, The Dialogue on Miracles, trans. by H. von E. Scott and C. C. Swinton Bland (London: Routledge, 1929), Book I, Part V, Chapter VII.

 Not so long ago a monk of order by the name of Adam came to us.
 He told us of truly wonderful signs of Our Lady, the Queen of Heaven, and I would like to tell you two here, saving the others for later.
 This monk’s cloister is named Luka and lies in Saxony, and the man in charge of the church was a pious, good, spiritual man.
 One night as he went into his chapel before matins he saw there Our Lady seated in glorious adornment on the altar.
 Her appearance made him overjoyed, and he hoped that his service was welcome to her.
 On another occasion he went into the church after it had closed for the night.
 As he came to the place where the guests are wont to stand, there he saw the devil in the form of a black man standing on the tomb.
 And though he approached him with the sign of the cross the devil did not retreat nor even take any notice.
 As the monk bravely advanced nearer, the devil suddenly vanished as if he had never been there.
 In order to keep the devil away, he lay down on the same tomb and remained there until he had recited the seven penitential psalms.

-Source: Caesarius von Heisterbach, Dialogus Miraculoroum, translated into the English by Jeff Bowersox from Johann Hartlieb’s translation (Berlin: Weidmannsche Buchhandlung, 1929), Book II, Part I, Chapter XVIII.
+Source: Caesarius von Heisterbach, Dialogus Miraculoroum, trans. by Jeff Bowersox from Johann Hartlieb’s translation (Berlin: Weidmannsche Buchhandlung, 1929), Book II, Part I, Chapter XVIII.

 Black devils and demons (before 1240) by Jeff Bowersox is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.